 What was the last book you read?

 A YA novel called Me and Mr J by Rachel McIntyre, another Northern writer.
-It’s the story of a fifteen year old girl falling in love for the first time and it’s incredibly well written with an unexpected slant – the object of her affections is her teacher.
+It’s the story of a fifteen-year-old girl falling in love for the first time and it’s incredibly well written with an unexpected slant – the object of her affections is her teacher.
 It’s clever, funny, incredibly touching and real.
 I read a lot of YA literature and we are really lucky to have a thriving YA scene here in the UK.

 Thank you to Rachael for dropping by.
 If you have a burning desire to read Coming up Roses it’s available in all good bookstores (as of now!).
-To find out more about Rachael and her previous books click here.